-Research programs and projects that will lead to a cure for type 1 diabetes (and supplies and equipment as it pertains to such projects); salaries; and fellowships under the sponsorship of a strong advisor.
+Research programs and projects that will lead to a cure for type 1 diabetes (and supplies and equipment as it pertains to such projects); salaries; fellowships under the sponsorship of a strong advisor; and international collaborations.

 The Foundation does not make grants for:

-Projects not on type 1 diabetes; embryonic stem cell research; buildings or capital improvements; hospital and university general fund drives; and general operating costs of hospitals, research institutes, buildings, clinical care clinics, etc.
+Projects not on type 1 diabetes; research using embryonic stem cells, human fetal tissue or human embryos; buildings or capital improvements; hospital and university general fund drives; and general operating costs of hospitals, research institutes, buildings, clinical care clinics, etc.

 The Foundation has a strict policy of only paying a maximum overhead of 10% indirect costs on all grants; no overhead is paid on equipment.
 The Foundation has the right to review all expenditures on grants and has the right to revoke any grant that is mismanaged (i.e. not spent for the intended purpose, used for projects unrelated to the proposed project, etc.).
 At times, a select subset of recipients will present their data to the Foundation and/or its’ Board members.